zimmski/tavor/README.md

 Each fuzzing strategy represents one fuzzing technique.
 This can be a heuristic for walking through the internal structure, how tokens of the structure are fuzzed or even both.
 Tavor currently distinguishes between two techniques of token fuzzing.
 One is to deterministically choose one possible permutation of the token the other is choosing randomly out of all permutations of a token.

 An example for a fuzzing strategy is the [random fuzzing strategy](https://godoc.org/github.com/zimmski/tavor/fuzz/strategy#RandomStrategy) which is Tavor's default.
-It traverses through the whole internal structure and randomly permutates each token.
+This fuzzing strategy traverses through the whole internal structure and randomly permutates each token.

 Please have a look at [the documentation](https://godoc.org/github.com/zimmski/tavor/fuzz/strategy) for an overview of all officially available fuzzing strategies of Tavor.

 ### <a name="fuzzing-filter"></a>What are fuzzing filters?

-Fuzzing filters mutate the internal structure and can be applied after it is ready for fuzzing thus after creating it e.g. after parsing and unrolling.
+Fuzzing filters mutate the internal structure and can be applied after the structure is ready for fuzzing thus after creating it e.g. after parsing and unrolling.
 This can be associated to [mutation-based fuzzing](#fuzzing) where not the generating structure but the data itself is mutated.

 An example use-case for fuzzing filters is the [boundary-value analysis](https://en.wikipedia.org/wiki/Boundary-value_analysis) software testing technique.
 Imagine a function which should be tested having one integer parameter.
 The parameter's valid values range from 1 to 100.
 This would lead to 100 possible values which have to be tested just for this one integer and thus to at least 100 permutations of the internal structure.
 Boundary-value analysis reduces these permutations to e.g. 1, 50 and 100 so just three instead of 100 cases.
 This is exactly what the [PositiveBoundaryValueAnalysis fuzzing filter](https://godoc.org/github.com/zimmski/tavor/fuzz/filter#PositiveBoundaryValueAnalysisFilter) does.
-It traverses the whole internal structure and replaces every range token with at most three boundary values.
+This fuzzing filter traverses the whole internal structure and replaces every range token with at most three boundary values.

 Please have a look at [the documentation](https://godoc.org/github.com/zimmski/tavor/fuzz/filter) for an overview of all officially available fuzzing filters of Tavor.